EML80A Mesh Data Sheet

 It is the most asked question, and behavior of a power supply depends a lot on the type of tube rectifier used, and the way it is used.

 The 80 rectifier was intended for small radios, where it cooperated with output tubes like the 45 Triode and 47 pentode.
-Radios internally useually operated at 250V DC.
+Radio receivers usually operate at 250V DC.
 This voltage was easy to achieve, and enough for amplifier tubes.
 However for a triode as output tube, 250V was a compromise in terms of output power.
 Otherwise the whole radio had to be designed for higher voltage, which was more expensive.
-Yet for higher output, a higher working voltage of 275V was used, as found in more expensive radios and audio amplifiers.
-The 80 tube was designed for both applications, and still today an ideal choice for small HiFi amplifiers, or pre amplifiers.
+Yet for higher power output, a higher working voltage of 275V was used, as found in more expensive radios and audio amplifiers.
+The 80 tube was designed for both applications, and still today the ideal choice for small HiFi amplifiers, or pre amplifiers.
 It can be regarded as a smaller version of the 5U4G, but the 80 has higher plate impedance, which is of advantage for low hum circuit design.

 The maximum capacitor value for the 80 tube was limited at 20uF.
-The 80 rectifier is quite robust, because the relation of maximum capacitor value compared to the heater current is very good.
+The 80 rectifier is quite robust, because the relation of maximum capacitor value compared to the heater current is better than with 5U4G.
 For this reason, collectors often find the original 80 rectifier still working in old radios.

 Filament Ratings |